stelios9t/HPA-with-Argo-Rollouts-in-Kubernetes/README.md

 - Automatically scaled app pods from 1 to 5 replicas under CPU stress.
 - Canary deployment performed with Argo Rollouts (50/50 weight + pause, then proceed).
+- AnalysisTemplate resource to decide if Argo Rollout deployment should be promoted or aborted automatically based on Prometheus metrics
 - Rollback deployment initiated from Argo Rollouts to deploy earlier version.
 - Monitoring visualized using custom Grafana dashboards:
   - CPU usage per replica